adabruzziches/SML209-18/culture.md

 <p lang="it"> La cultura italiana e' caratterizzata da tante cose, come l'importanza della famiglia, la celebrazione di festivita' importanti, seguire le tradizioni, ma anche dalla musica, cinema e cibo. </p>

-<p lang="eng"> The Italian culture is characterised by many things such as the importance of family, the celebration of important holidays, the following of traditions but also by music, cinema and food. </p>
+<p lang="eng"> {The Italian culture is characterised by many things such as the importance of family, the celebration of important holidays, the following of traditions but also by music, cinema and food.} </p>

 <hr>